Khrameeva-Lab/contact-hunter/README.md

 </div>

 There are many methods to investigate significant Hi-C contacts established between a particular genomic region and its neighborhood within some range of distances.
-One popular method was introduced by H.Won in 2016 (https://doi.org/10.1038/nature19847).
+One popular method was introduced by H. Won in 2016 (https://doi.org/10.1038/nature19847).
 Here we present a handy tool, applying this method (with minor technical differences).
 It allows user to obtain meaningful contacts from Hi-C map for a predefined list of genomic coordinates corresponding to SNPs, TSSs or any other features.

 The package was developed to detect significant contacts from a human Hi-C data.
 It has not been tested on another species.